nripendrap/HowTo/aws/aws-getting-started.md

 ## Create VPC, Public Subnets and Private Subnets
 #### VPC
+Virtual Private Cloud
+The "four virtural walls" of your network inside of AWS Defined by the IPv4 CIDR block that will be used inside of it Isolated logically defined part of the AWS infrastructure that connects all of these pieces together

 1. Your VPCs -> Create VPC
 2. Create VPC
 3. VPC Settings